mushroom of the month

 Latin be damned, just call it the Coccora!

-Here in the Bay Area, one of the most beautiful of our early season mushrooms is the distinctive Amanita lanei (pronounced “lane-eye”), or Coccora.
-These mushrooms can be found growing beneath the handsome, red-barked madrone, with which they have a mycorrhizal relationship.
-The classic fall color of the Coccora is a rich golden brown, edged with yellow.
+Here in the Bay Area, one of the most beautiful of our early season mushrooms is the distinctive Amanita calyptroderma, or Coccora.
+These mushrooms can be found growing beneath the handsome, red-barked Madrone and Live Oak, with which they have a mycorrhizal relationship.
+The classic Fall color of the Coccora is a rich golden brown, edged with yellow.
 Less frequently encountered is a dark brown form (see photo below).
 Pure white versions are rare.

 Although most amanitas have white gills, the Coccora can often have pale yellow to cream-colored gills, stalk and partial veil.
-The thick, voluminous universal veil is always white, and forms a loose sac at the base of the stipe, and a thick patch of tissue on the cap.
+The thick, voluminous universal veil is always white, and forms a loose sac at the base of the stipe, and a thick patch of tissue on the cap; in rare occasions it can crack into warts.
 The edge of the cap always shows striations, even when the mushroom is young and undeveloped.

 |

-amanita eggs, coccora eggs, and muscaria button |
+Coccora eggs and muscaria button |

 It can be far more difficult to identify these mushrooms in their egg stage.
 When young, all amanitas are covered by a membrane called a universal veil.
 In the case of the Coccora, this veil is extremely thick and cottony, and the top of the mushroom egg is wider than the bottom.
 When you slice the egg in half, top to bottom, you can see an outline, in a creamy yellow, of the embryonic mushroom.
 In the photo of the amanita eggs, you can see Coccora eggs both whole and sliced at the bottom of the basket, and a toxic Amanita muscaria button above them, that shows a base wider than its top.
 This characteristic, of the base wider than the top of the egg, also holds true for both deadly species of amanitas here in California.

-The fall version of the Coccora is one of the most commonly eaten West Coast amanitas.
+The Fall version of the Coccora is one of the most commonly eaten West Coast amanitas.
 Italian Americans who collect this mushroom for the table say that it reminds them of the Caesar’s Amanita found in Italy.
 Caesar’s Amanitas are so well loved in Italy that towns have festivals in their honor.
 The Cocofungo Festival, named for the Caesar’s amanita, takes place in Italy in October, in the Treviso province.
 Apparently, despite its superficial resemblance to a Coccora, the Caesar’s is far superior in flavor.

-The fall Coccora of the Western states, in its classic golden brown form, resembles no other local amanita, poisonous or edible.
+The Fall Coccora of the Western states, in its classic golden brown form, resembles no other local amanita, poisonous or edible.
 But before even considering amanitas for the table, you should thoroughly familiarize yourself with our two local, deadly forms, Amanita phalloides and Amanita ocreata.
 Mushrooms come in many guises.
 “All that the Rain Promises, and more…,” by David Arora, is an excellent reference book for sharpening your identification skills with some of our more common Western species, with color photographs of mushrooms paired with a list of their distinguishing characteristics.
 The adage “collect many before you eat any” is particularly true for those who are considering eating amanitas.
 To be completely sure of your identification, each mushroom under your consideration should have ALL of the distinguishing characteristics of the species.
 It is also an excellent idea to have your ID checked by a local expert, especially the first few times that you collect it.

 There is no room for error when considering amanitas for the table.
 Visiting a website or reading a book is insufficient information upon which to risk your life.